 Cost-effective museum protection is one of the top concerns for the operations staff.
 That includes guarding against theft and damage by ensuring an effective security plan is in place to protect the collection.
 Without an effective plan, you could be jeopardizing the artwork and historical pieces in your gallery or museum.Challenges In Museum Protection

 In cultural properties, the current museum protection model consists of two main components: the guards in the galleries and other security technologies which includes a video surveillance system.
 In most cases, the video security system records footage, which can later be accessed if an issue occurs.
 In some cases, the camera images are monitored in real-time by an officer in a command center to heighten museum protection.

 This protection model is widespread, but offers many challenges to today’s museums - specifically around its overall cost and effectiveness.

-Guard cost containment is a critical issue in today's environment, and the full cost of your security team goes far beyond the cost of their compensation.
+Security team cost containment is a critical issue in today's environment, and the full cost of your team goes far beyond the cost of their compensation.
 First, the recruiting and training costs of new guards are significant.

 Next are the obvious costs associated with compensation as well as benefits, such as workers compensation, vacation, sick pay, and other benefits provided by the institution.

 Additionally, there are some “hidden” costs that many people do not think about.
 For example, there is insurance, uniforms, and other general overhead expenses.
 These are required to support a successful security team and can end up costing much more than you may even realize.

 Finally, there are costs that go above the “base” cost for security personnel.
 Many times, overtime is required to cover vacations or sick time.
 In some cases, overtime may be required to support increased hours because of special exhibits or functions.

 Security guards are costly, and in the current market environment effectively managing this expense is a top priority for museums.